mpaterakis/GIBKEY-G68-Config/README.md

 ## What about other keyboards?
 While I assume that this program will work with other 8051 (258A:0049) devices as well, it might need some tinkering.
 Specifically around the USB configuration part.
 This keyboard only receives data through interface 2 (MI_2), which might be different in other keyboards.
 Your mileage may vary.

+## Copyright
+This application uses a precompiled DLL file from [https://github.com/libusb/libusb](libusb), which is licensed under the LGPL 2.1. libusb is copyright by the libusb project, and its license is included in `COPYING.libusb`.
+For more information, visit: https://libusb.info